bkesterbyld/maroon-potato/src/pages/faq.md

           processing network.

-          We've been perfecting the technology for 10 years and it's been proven in a prior company that handled extreme enterprise-grade projects for Tesla, BAE Systems, Facebook, Microsoft, AWS and others.
+          We've been perfecting the technology for 10 years and it's  proven in a prior company that handled extreme enterprise-grade projects for Tesla, BAE Systems, Facebook, Microsoft, AWS and others.

           Because we use proven technologies, Above is safe, reliable and predictable.
-Also, since we don't have to develop a database, all of our time is focused on bringing new features to our users.
+Also, since we don't have to develop a database or other low level technologies, all of our time is focused on bringing new features to our users.
       - title: How does the logic work?
 Can I code my own?
         content: >-
           Above's no code logic is based in large part on [control-flow